-Pursuant to National Instrument 52-109, which requires certification of disclosure in an issuer's annual and interim filings, the Chief Executive Officer and the Chief Financial Officer have evaluated the effectiveness of the Corporation's internal disclosure controls and procedures for the three months and fiscal year ended December 31, 2017, including the design of internal controls over financial reporting, to provide reasonable assurance regarding the reliability of financial reporting in accordance with IFRS.
+Pursuant to National Instrument 52-109, which requires certification of disclosure in an issuer's annual and interim filings, the Chief Executive Officer and the Chief Financial Officer have evaluated the effectiveness of the Corporation's internal disclosure controls and procedures for the three months ended March 31, 2018, including the design of internal controls over financial reporting, to provide reasonable assurance regarding the reliability of financial reporting in accordance with IFRS.
 These officers have concluded that the Corporation's disclosure controls and procedures are designed effectively to ensure that information required to be disclosed in reports that are filed or submitted under Canadian securities legislation are recorded, processed and reported within the time specified in those rules.

-There have been no changes in the Corporation's internal controls over financial reporting that have materially affected or are reasonably likely to affect the Coproration's internal controls over financial reporting for the three months and fiscal year ended December 31, 2017.
+There have been no changes in the Corporation's internal controls over financial reporting that have materially affected or are reasonably likely to affect the Coproration's internal controls over financial reporting for the three months ended March 31, 2018.